-As the table immediately above indicates, total engineering costs in the first quarter of 2015 increased by \$240,000 compared to the same period last year.
-The spending increase was primarily due to headcount additions in our engineering organization over the past year.
-The growth in our engineering organization was designed to provide the resources we require: i) to pursue new product development initiatives; and ii) to staff customer engineering services projects.
+The headcount growth in our engineering organization was designed to provide the resources we require: i) to pursue new product development initiatives; and ii) to staff customer engineering services projects.

 As described in the strategy section of our Form 10-K for the year ended December 31, 2014, we intend to offer more complete biometrics solutions by expanding our product portfolio.
 We believe this will allow us to sell more software and services into biometrics projects.
 Our preference is to develop such products internally, however to the extent we are unable to do that, we may purchase or license technologies from third parties.

-Engineering spending in the first quarter of 2015 is a reflection of this strategy.
+Engineering spending in the first half of 2015 is a reflection of this strategy.
 We anticipate that we will continue to focus our future research and development activities on enhancing our existing products and developing new products.